 TIPS FOR COVERAGE

-Sikh men all take the name Singh, meaning lion.
+- Sikh men all take the name Singh, meaning lion.
 Women take the name Kaur, which means princess.
-Sikh men have uncut hair, carry a wooden comb and a steel sword, and wear a steel bracelet and cotton underwear.
+Sikh men who are Khalsa (initiated Sikhs) have uncut hair, carry a wooden comb and a steel sword, and wear a steel bracelet and cotton underwear.